 How to Sleep Better with Acid Reflux

 Feeling the burn?
-If you experience frequent heartburn, a sour or bitter taste in your mouth or any of the other common acid reflux symptoms as you lay down to sleep, you’re not alone.
+If you experience frequent heartburn or other common acid reflux symptoms as you lay down to sleep, you’re not alone.
 It’s normal for acid reflux to flare up right when you’re ready to hit the sheets.

-Fortunately, a few tweaks to the way you’re sleeping and your before-bed routine can help reduce and relieve symptoms.
-Keep reading as we explore what you need to know and how to sleep better with acid reflux.
+Fortunately, a few tweaks to the way you’re sleeping can help reduce and relieve symptoms.

 Acid reflux, GERD and heartburn are often used interchangeably, but it’s important to understand the differences.